niklasf/python-chess/docs/uci.rst

 is ``e1g1`` for short castling.
 The same move would be ``e1h1`` in *UCI_Chess960* mode.

-This is abstracted away by the UCI module, but if the engine supports it, it is recommended to enable *UCI_Chess960* mode.
+This is abstracted away by the :mod:`chess.uci` module, but if the engine supports it, it is recommended to enable *UCI_Chess960* mode.

 >>> engine.setoption({"UCI_Chess960": True})